minecraft-dev/MinecraftDev/readme.md

 Installation
 ------------

-This plugin is available on the [Jetbrains IntelliJ plugin repository](https://plugins.jetbrains.com/plugin/8327).
+This plugin is available on the [JetBrains IntelliJ plugin repository](https://plugins.jetbrains.com/plugin/8327).

 Because of this, you can install the plugin through IntelliJ's internal plugin browser.
 Navigate to `File -> Settings -> Plugins` and click the `Browser Repositories...` button at the bottom of the window.
 In the search